pentesteracademy/patoolkit/README.rst

 2. Set LUA_PATH Enviornment variable.

     Add absolute path of "lib" folder present in wireshark global plugins directory to LUA_PATH variable.
-This can be done by one of the follwoing methods:
+This can be done by one of the following methods:

     **Method 1 (Preferred)**

     Create a shell script file in "/etc/profile.d" directory with the following content:

-        export LUA_PATH="/usr/lib/x86_64-linux-gnu/wireshark/plugins/2.6/lib/?.lua"
+        export LUA_PATH="$LUA_PATH;/usr/lib/x86_64-linux-gnu/wireshark/plugins/2.6/lib/?.lua"

     *Note:* The filename should end with ".sh"